Muadh-Adekunle-Monsuru/300l-Notes/CPS 323/Algorithm Complexity.md

 ---
 ## Asymptotic Analysis

-The asymptotic analysis of an algorithm refers to defining the mathematical boundary to framing of its runtime performance.
+The asymptotic analysis of an algorithm refers to defining the mathematical foundation to framing of its runtime performance.
 Using asymptotic analysis we can conclude  the:
 - **Best Case**: Minimum time is required for program execution
 - **Average Case:** Average time is required for program execution
 - **Worse Case:** Maximum time is required for program execution